Skip to content

 Query Method

-For more details, refer to Comparison of DQL with other query languages; or go directly to PromQL.
+For more details, please refer to Comparison Between DQL and Other Query Languages, or go directly to PromQL.

-Query monitoring data for a certain period of time, returning a range vector (Range Vector), i.e., multiple sample values for each time series within the specified time interval.
-The syntax requires appending a time range.
+Queries monitoring data within a certain time range and returns a range vector, i.e., multiple sample values of each time series within the specified time period.
+The syntax needs to append a time range.

 Example: